liuchennn1414/quantexaProject/README.md

 ## Project Structure
 This assessment is written with both scala and spark.
 Each question is stored on its own as one class.
-The reason for us to adapt such a structure instead of one class for flightData and one class for passengers is for the convenience to review the main logic of each question, though a more OOP style structure could be preferred in real life context.
+The reason for us to adopt such a structure instead of one class for flightData and one class for passengers is for the convenience to review the main logic of each question, though a more OOP style structure could be preferred in real life context.

 ```bash
 quantexaProject